Open Accessibility Menu

 Community Benefit

-Mary Washington Healthcare has served its communities since 1899 by providing health promotion and prevention services to help people stay healthy and medical care for them when they are sick.
-Mary Washington Healthcare’s commitment and leadership in investing in the health of the communities it serves are focused around an overall Community Benefit Strategy.
+Mary Washington Healthcare has been helping our community since 1899.
+We offer services to keep people healthy and provide medical care when they are sick.
+Mary Washington Healthcare is committed to investing in the health of the communities we serve.
+This commitment is based on a Community Benefit Strategy.

 A Community Benefit must respond to an identified community need and meet at least one of the following criteria: